The College of St. Scholastica

 Sandy Marden-Lokken, PT, Ed.D.

 Fast Facts: Physical Therapy (4 + 3 Doctorate)

 Doctor of Physical Therapy applicants must meet the following criteria to be considered for admission:

-The St. Scholastica Physical Therapy program has contracts with more than 250 clinical sites throughout the United States.
-During clinical, students gain rehabilitation experience in outpatient, long-term care, subacute and acute PT settings.
+The St. Scholastica Physical Therapy program has contracts with more than 350 clinical sites throughout the United States.
+During clinical, students gain rehabilitation experience in outpatient, inpatient and rural PT settings.
 Because of such intensive hands-on learning, students who complete this Doctor of Physical Therapy program are very well prepared to meet the therapeutic needs of whomever they serve.

 The Bureau of Labor Statistics predicts that between 2010 and 2020, physical therapist employment will increase by 39 percent.
 Not only is demand high for physical therapists, salaries are too.
 The median annual salary for an entry level PT position is about $76,000.
 Additionally, physical therapists can find employment in so many venues: hospitals, clinics, nursing care facilities, outpatient care centers, private practice settings, rehab centers, home healthcare agencies, and academic and research settings.

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.

 "I choose the DPT program at CSS because the faculty has an exceptional reputation in the community and among the professionals in the field of physical therapy.
 The faculty are wonderful resources and make every effort to take the time to be available to students."